extremepayne/py-generate-ascii/README.md

 ## Requirements
 To use this, you must have:
 Python [3.6.x](https://www.python.org/downloads/release/python-368/) or Python [3.7.x](https://www.python.org/downloads/release/python-373/) installed.
-Python 3.5 used to be supported, but I broke the support and can't figure out how to fix it.

 ## Sample output
 This image is included as a demo.